lohithabhethalam/OlympicHistory-Mapreduce/README.md

     * I used Python for map reducing.
   * What kind of chart will you use to display your results?
     * I will use Bar chart to display my results.

+- #### Gangadhar Adusumalli
+  * Mapper input:
+    * 135557	Dominik ycki	M	34	192	95	Poland	POL	2008 Summer	2008	Summer	Beijing	Sailing	Sailing Men's Two Person Keelboat	NA

+  * Mapper output/reducer input: example of an intermediate key, value pair output by your mapper:
+     * 1992 USA
+     * 2008 Beijing
+     * 2016 Rio
+     * 2012 London

+  * Reducer output:
+    *  year = 1992 sum of all players = 2235
+  * Language being used:
+    * The language that I am using for map reducing is "Python".
+  * What kind of chart will you use to display your results?
+    * I will use pie chart to display my results.